simonconway1979/CV/README.md

 #### Analysis

 In previous roles I have worked as a business analyst.
 This is good preparation for life as a developer.
 I can turn vague ideas into actionable user stories, and enjoy using these to guide my development process.
-I’m good at discussing projects clients and understanding their real challenges, beyond what they describe.
+I’m good at discussing projects with clients and understanding their real issues, beyond what they describe.

 #### Team work